 - anyone discharging a statutory or function under Her Majesty's prerogative

-- the proprietor of an educational institute
+- a person from an educational institute

-- any other permitted person as set out in regulation
+- any other permitted person

 Applicants must be 18 years of age or older.